 I collaborated with many great Flamenco artists and various leaders in the Dance field.
 I have taught throughout Europe and the US at places like UW-Madison, UIUC, Boston Conservatory, Brown University and at various other places in Germany, Spain and Turkey.
 In the UK, I danced with Protein Dance Company.
 As a dance writer, I make regular contributions to Bachtrack magazine and Flamenco News.

-As a researcher and an activist, I am involved in various EU funded projects some of which aim to make education accessible to vulnerable groups and ethnic minorities.
+As a researcher and an activist, I am involved in and leading various EU funded projects some of which aim to make education accessible to vulnerable groups and ethnic minorities.
 I believe that dance and music are great equalisers and can be used to engage and change society towards a more peaceful world.

 I enjoy interdisciplinary and collaborative modes of working.
 The combination of the practical and the theoretical underpins all of my research interests and I seek to create synergies by bringing people together.
 Working with vulnerable groups and using the arts and education to engage communities and move them towards a more inclusive society is what I hope to achieve with my academic research.
 Cultural heritage and digital technologies are also key parts of my current practice.